ssfsx17/ffpnp/pandoc-markdown/0810-Paladin.md

 | 60 | Support: Chivalry
 | 99 | Job Mastered

 **Mastery Bonus:** When you take damage, you can spend [Enmity] points to decrease the After-Armor Damage.
-This is at a ratio of 1 [Enmity] point to 5% damage reduction.
+This is at a ratio of 1 [Enmity] point to a Potency decrease of 5.

 ### Divine Weapon